vansh132/CV-Deep-Detectives-Hackathon/README.md

-# 🎯 Computer Vision Hackathon - Event Poster Validation 🎨
+# 🎯 VisionHack 2024 - Event Poster Validation 🎨

 ## 📝 Problem Statement
 The goal is to validate and verify event posters for **CHRIST (Deemed to be University)**, specifically ensuring the presence of the official university logo on each poster. ✅ This helps maintain branding consistency and ensures compliance with university guidelines.